How to Clean Curtains

 While you have damp curtains hanging, don’t open any windows, vacuum, dust, or otherwise clean the room.
 Your curtains will attract all the dirt and dust, and dirt on damp fabrics is likely to stain.
 Your work will be wasted!

-Alternatives to Washing Your Curtains
+Alternatives to Clean Curtains

 Curtain fabrics have been put through a lot of abuse.
 Washing them abuses them more, and it can actually shorten the life of your drapes.
 The longer you can go before washing your curtains for the first time, the better.